jeet005/Optional-Character-Recognition/README.md

-# Optional_Character_Recognition
+In this project we will implement basic concepts of OCR.

-Python, OpenCV, FastAPI
+### Tech Used: Python, pytesseract, PDF2Image, OpenCV, FastAPI